Anushika0304/aps.github.io/README.md

 **Design Technique**:
 Maintain a database of popular hashtags using a trie 🌳 or BK-tree for efficient management.
 When a user types a hashtag, calculate the edit distance between the input and stored hashtags to find the closest matches.
 Suggest hashtags with the smallest edit distances, using approximate string matching 🔍 and parallel processing to optimize performance.

-**Shortcomings & Scalability**:
-The edit distance algorithm can be computationally intensive with a time complexity of O(m * n) 🧮, leading to high memory usage.
-Using tries or BK-trees helps manage large datasets and reduces search time ⏳.
-The time complexity for operations in a trie is O(l) where l is the length of the hashtag, and the space complexity is O(n * l), where n is the number of hashtags.
-Parallel processing and load balancing ensure optimal resource utilization ⚖️.
-Implementing incremental updates allows the system to handle new and outdated hashtags without requiring a complete rebuild, maintaining responsiveness and efficiency 🚀.
+**Time & Space Complexity**
+* Time Complexity: O(L) for insertion, deletion, and lookup operations, where L is the length of the key (typically a word)

+* Space Complexity: O(ALPHABET_SIZE * L) where ALPHABET_SIZE is the number of possible characters and L is the length of the key

 *Code for sample implementation of [Edit Distance](all_codes/edit.cpp)*